Keeping the fire for learning burning in all our eyes.

 In 2000, MITM founder Ellen Galinsky began a research journey fueled by a question: how to keep the fire for learning — which every child is born with — lighting up the eyes of children?
 To answer the question, she reviewed more than 2,000 studies and conducted in-depth interviews with and filmed more than 130 leading researchers who study children’s development and learning.

 From what she learned, Galinsky developed a framework of the 7 Essential Life Skills.
-The work grew into MITM, a national movement and program of the Bezos Family Foundation to share scientifically based research and strategies for promoting Life Skills, reaching millions of people in communities across the country, and counting.
+The work grew into MITM, a national movement to share scientifically based research and strategies for promoting Life Skills, reaching millions of people in communities across the country, and counting.

 For nearly two decades, MITM has helped transform groundbreaking research into practice to build essential life skills in children and adults.